 Bus cable requirements

-- Maximum length of each the 3 bus lines on Core is 1200 meters
+- Maximum length of each of the 3 bus lines is 1200 meters

-- Possibility to install modules in all topologies – star, daisy-chain, tree
+- Modules can be installed in all topologies - star, chain, tree topology

 - Minimum distance from power line cables is not required

-- The end of each bus line shall be terminated with a 100 Ohm resistor which is included in the packaging
+- The end of each bus cable must be terminated with the included 100 Ohm resistor